 SPEAKING ABOUT ACCOMMODATION PRICES

 …it depends on what your affinities are and when are you booking your accommodation.
 Before I continue with explaining this, I would like to mention that whenever I purchased airline tickets – I did not have money for accommodation.
 I always buy tickets from one paycheque, from the second I pay the accommodation, and from the third one – I have enough money for the expense.
-In my case, this works well and thanks to that, I managed to visit 8 countries this year.
+In my case, this works well and thanks to that, I managed to visit 8 countries until now in 2016.

 I book the accommodation via AirBnB, Booking.com or HostelWorld.com – depending on the location, number of people I travel with and prices.
 As four of us traveled to Portugal, I found an apartment in downtown Lisbon for 300 euros (including taxes) for four people for four nights through Booking.com – which is 75 euros per person for four nights.
 In my opinion, renting an apartment is the most cost-effective option when you stay longer than 2 nights, because you can prepare your own food and thus save money at least for breakfast and/or dinner.
 Also, when the accommodation is in the city center, it is easy to go back and rest, and then continue with the sightseeing of the city.